-An institute of applied complexity advancing knowledge and practice in a complex world.
+An institute of applied complexity advancing knowledge and practice.

 Mission